denji/nginx-tuning/README.md

 NGINX Tuning For Best Performance
 =================================

-For this configuration you can use web server you like, i decided, because i work mostly with it to use nginx.
+For this configuration you can use web server you like, I decided, because I work mostly with it to use nginx.

-Generally, properly configured nginx can handle up to 400K to 500K requests per second (clustered), most what i saw is 50K to 80K (non-clustered) requests per second and 30% CPU load, course, this was `2 x Intel Xeon` with HyperThreading enabled, but it can work without problem on slower machines.
+Generally, properly configured nginx can handle up to 400K to 500K requests per second (clustered).
+Most what I saw is 50K to 80K (non-clustered) requests per second and 30% CPU load, of course, this was `2 x Intel Xeon` with HyperThreading enabled, but it can work without problem on slower machines.

-__You must understand that this config is used in testing environment and not in production so you will need to find a way to implement most of those features best possible for your servers.__
+__You must understand that this config is used in a testing environment and not in production, so you will need to find a way to implement most of those features as best possible for your servers.__

 * [Stable version NGINX (deb/rpm)](https://nginx.org/en/linux_packages.html#stable)
 * [Mainline version NGINX (deb/rpm)](https://nginx.org/en/linux_packages.html#mainline)